 5. Who did the actual building of the missions?

-the local Indians
+construction companies the priests the soldiers the local Indians

 6. What happened to the missions in 1834?

-The Indians took over
+They opened The Indians took over Secularization nothing

 7. La Purisima Concepcion is now...?